 Education Committee of IBPSA-USA

 Many cities, states, and countries have set aggressive decarbonization goals in recent years.
 However, translating high level goals into day-to-day building performance modeling remains a challenge because there is a wide range of methodologies to quantify emissions.
 The IBPSA-USA Education Committee is hosting a 2-part webinar series on future-looking emission factors with industry experts.
-The September webinar will provide an introduction to the different types of future-looking emission factors that are available and presentations about the development process.
-The October webinar will feature speakers discussing current applications both at the state and national level, and the decision process for selecting which factors to implement.
+Last month's webinar provided an introduction to the different types of future-looking emission factors and their development process (recording link).
+During this month's webinar, Charles Eley, Dru Crawley, and Randall Higa will discuss current applications both at the state and national level, and the decision process for selecting which factors to implement.

 Thank you to our event sponsor Resource Refocus